top of page

 C: You have great fortune (glares admiringly at F) - my lord - to have your man and your terrifying char to guard against sundry rustic phenomenonae willy-nillyingly interfering between yourself and attempted leaps into immortality - or your bathtub - why, I oft have lost reams of exquisite stuff by a stray nesting pigeon or a squawking milkmaid laid flat in the mud

-C(passes brandy to F): My lord, d'you think I should re-jig my Mariner to include the ape-hopping scenario?
+C(throws Brandy naggin to F): My lord, d’you think I should re-jig my ‘Mariner’ to include the ape-hopping scenario?

 C lands ably

-C: I would be most grateful - funds are perilous (darts towards sopha) - I forgot (rubs chin) - around the monkey's rocks, their fences are most commonly that strange vegetable monster - the prickly Aloe, alas! - over which none but the nimble can pass (arranges pot-plants on cushions to replicate such landscape)
+C: I would be most grateful - funds are perilous (darts towards sopha) - I forgot (rubs chin) - around the monkey’s rocks, their fences are most commonly made of that strange vegetable monster - the prickly Aloe - alas! over which none but the nimble can pass (arranges pot-plants on cushions to replicate such landscape)

-B: Mr. Coleridge! (moves towards the door) - this - all this, apes included - shall all be excellent fodder for a new masterpiece - for the moment we shall re-direct towards the Christabel - 'til tomorrow - good day t'ye
+B: Mr. Coleridge!
+(B moves towards the door, his aristocratically small hand rattling on the handle) - this - all this, apes included, shall all be excellent fodder for a new masterpiece - for the moment we shall re-direct towards the Christabel - ‘til tomorrow - good day t’ye

 x